mapbender/mapbender-documentation/en/functions/basic/feature_info.rst

 Printing the results
 --------------------

 The switch "Print result" allows you to print the output of the FeatureInfo.
 A "Print" button will appear on the FeatureInfo dialogue.
-The printing is done with the printing dialogue of the web browser.
+The printing itself is achieved with the printing dialogue of your web browser.

 To make sure that all images and background colors are available in your printout, you should check the printing settings of your web browser: In Firefox, you can check the option "Print background".
 In Chrome-based browsers the option is called "Background graphics".
 The used fonts can vary on a printout as PDF and depend on the specific viewer.
 Furthermore, most web browsers modify the pages a bit before printing to save ink/toner.